 |Before bedtime||Manage 20 to 30 minutes of time and use that for revising your previously learned studies.|

 Weekend UPSC Time Table 2021 for Working Aspirants

-Weekends are a blessing for UPSC aspirants as on those days, they can completely indulge themselves into the preparation.
-It’s true that life is going to become too hectic for people balancing between study and work but hey, cracking IAS was never a cake walk right!
+Weekends are a blessing for UPSC aspirants as on those days, they can completely indulge themselves in the preparation.
+It’s true that life is going to become too hectic for people balancing between study and work but hey, cracking IAS was never a cakewalk right!

 Weekend mornings should be completely utilised for revising the whole week’s UPSC preparation.
-The forenoons should be kept for dedicatedly practicing answer writing as this is a very important part for cracking the civil services exam.
-The afternoons are good for indulging in mock tests and solving sample or previous years’ papers.
+The forenoons should be kept for dedicatedly practising answer writing as this is a very important part of cracking the civil services exam.
+The afternoons are good for indulging in mock tests and solving samples or previous years’ papers.

 Before the Preliminary Examination